 Copies of annual faculty evaluations will be filed in the faculty member's official file in the Office of Academic Affairs.
 The Dean of Academic Affairs will share the results of all of the above with the President (and/or appropriate committee) when evaluating faculty members for retention, salary increases, promotion and tenure.
+Copies are also expected to be kept by the faculty member in the professional development portfolio.

 When a faculty member's evaluation suggests improvement is needed, the Dean of Academic Affairs may require meetings with another professor teaching in the same area for professional guidance; articles from professional journals that focus upon a perceived weakness; classroom visitation by a colleague; and continued evaluation by students beyond that normally required.
-The Dean of Academic Affairs also may initiate suggestions for improvement stemming from written responses of the students.
+The Dean of Academic Affairs may initiate suggestions for improvement stemming from written responses of the students.

 Full-time faculty members will be evaluated at least once annually.
-Full-time faculty in their first year of employment will be evaluated twice annually.
+Full-timefaculty in their first year of employment will be evaluated twice annually.